GoogleCloudPlatform/datashare-toolkit/marketplace/PREREQUISITES.md

 accounts with the appropriate permissions so that the Deployment Manager can deploy the full solution automatically.

-Enable the Kubernetes API as well, since the Datashare API is deployed to Kubernetes.
+Enable the Kubernetes API as well, since the Datashare API is deployed to Cloud Run on Anthos Kubernetes by default.

-## Enable the Kubernetes and RuntimeConfig APIs
+## Enable the APIs

 ### From Cloud Console
 1. [Enable the Kubernetes API from Cloud Console](https://console.cloud.google.com/apis/library/container.googleapis.com)